realitymod/Manual/en/the_squad_leader.md

 * Must be placed within 200m of a FOB / hideout and at least 200m away from the team's CO-Post and 50m away from Vehicle Depot.
 * 2 large supply crates must be within 200m.
 * Only 2 MG’s per FOB and within 200m radius.
-* The team can have up to 24 heavy MGs.
+* The team can have up to 12 heavy MGs.

 {% figure "../assets/hmg.png" %}
 {% endfigure %}

-**Anti-Tank:** A deployable anti-tank missile launcher.
+**Anti-Tank \(ATGM\):** A deployable anti-tank missile launcher.
 This weapon features thermal imaging and 1 fixed level of magnification.
-Reloading takes 20s.
+Reloading takes 15s.
 Requirements and limitations:

 * Must be placed within 200m of a FOB / hideout and at least 200m away from the team's CO-Post and 50m away from Vehicle Depot.
 * 2 large supply crates must be within 200m.